 This is probably one of my main drivers for wanting to take on this project.
 While we always try to have mostly healthy options available in the pantry, the truth is that with kids in the house you’ll find boxes of cookies hidden in the back and bags of chips on the ready.
 I desperately want to create some clean options for my snack monsters.

 However, creating a pantry with only clean and unprocessed foods can be expensive.
 Begin by removing foods that are processed and slowly add in healthier choices.
-Instead of throwing everything processed away, look at this as an opportunity to take a closer look at what is on the labels of your pantry food and possibly removing things that may not be necessary right now.
+Instead of throwing everything processed away, look at this as an opportunity to take a closer look at what is on the labels.
 Follow these links for more tips on what it looks like to eat clean and how to read your labels.

 With everything off of the shelves, now is a great time for a deep spring clean.
 Here are a few great approaches for this: